 They are intrigued by my current lifestyle of going vegetarian and staying off meat completely.

 To be real honest with you, it did burn a hole in my pocket but I think it’s worth spending considering that it has a long term positive impact on health.
-But I guess it is better for you to watch this episode which will be showing on Channel 5 at 9.30 PM on the 4th of June.
+But I guess it is better for you to watch this episode which will be showing on Channel 5 as well as Channel News Asia at 9.30 PM on the 4th of June.

 The shooting took across 3 days in the afternoons.
-On our first day of the shoot, we filmed at the Orange Timble, a warm cosy cafe along Eng Hoon Street at Tiong Bahru.
+On our first day of the shoot, we filmed at the Orange Thimble, a warm cosy cafe along Eng Hoon Street at Tiong Bahru.

-Over there, I met Steven Chia, the host of The Cost of Living Well series on Channel News Asia where we sat down with nutritionist Sheeba and asked her about organic food produce.
+Over there, I met Steven Chia, the host of The Cost of Living Well series on Channel News Asia where we sat down with nutritionist Sheeba and asked her about organic food production.

 Wiring up myself with the mic.

 The shooting process isn’t that simple as they often had to take several shots from different angles with one big sturdy camera.
 So at times, we have to repeat our lines several times for them to capture at different angles.
 It’s hard to be natural on camera because 95% of the time is scripted.
 We prepare, we act and the camera capture.
-It requires 101% concentration and focus to get it right.
+It requires 101% concentration to get it right.
 Also, you would require some form of chemistry between the producer, cameraman and the people you worked with at the set.
-I would say that the success to a good shoot depends on a lot on team work.
+I would say that the success of a good shoot depends on a lot of teamwork.
 And the secret ingredient is patience.

 Luckily, it was only for a short while before we got back to shooting.